-The group combines the financial statements of the parent and its subsidiaries have being adding together like nems of assets, liabilities, equity, income and expenses, interGroup transactions, balances and unrealised gains on transactions between group companies are eliminated.
-Circulated losses are also eliminated unless the transaction provides evidence of an impairment of the transaction provides evidence of an impairment of the transaction asset.
+The group combines the financial statements of the parent and its subsidiaries have beginned from the interferoup transactions, balances and unrealised gains on transactions between group companies are eliminated.
+Circulated losses are also eliminated unless the transaction provides evidence of an impairment of the transaction asset.
 Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the group.